It's easier than you think to open a Roth IRA

-- E*Trade: A discount online brokerages, it offers very low trading fees and access to many different investment products.
+- E*Trade: A discount online brokerage, it offers very low trading fees and access to many different investment products.

-Most banks and brokerages have a web page for Roth IRAs, which you can visit to begin the process.
+Most banks and brokerages have a web page for Roth IRAs that you can visit to begin the process.
 You may be able to finish the application online, or you might speak to someone in customer service.

 You’ll need the following:

-- Your driver’s license or another form of photo identification
+- A driver’s license or another form of photo identification.

-- The name, address and Social Security number of your plan beneficiary (the person to whom you’ll leave the money in the account if you die.)
+- The name, address and Social Security number of your plan beneficiary (the person you’ll leave the money in the account to when you die).